FarhanKurnia/REST-API-CCO-LUMEN/README.md

     - Create Keluhan
     - Update keluhan
     - Delete Keluhan
+    - Close Keluhan
+    - Reopen Keluhan
+    - Search History Keluhan

 4. Balasan
     - Show All Balasan
     - Show One Balasan
     - Create Balasan

+5. POP
+    - Show All POP (Admin only)
+    - Show One POP (Admin only)
+    - Create POP (Admin only)
+    - Update POP (Admin only)
+    - Delete POP (Admin only)

+6. Role
+    - Show All Role (Admin only)
+    - Show One Role (Admin only)
+    - Create Role (Admin only)
+    - Update Role (Admin only)
+    - Delete Role (Admin only)

+7. Sumber Keluhan
+    - Show All Sumber Keluhan (Admin only)
+    - Show One Sumber Keluhan (Admin only)
+    - Create Sumber Keluhan (Admin only)
+    - Update Sumber Keluhan (Admin only)
+    - Delete Sumber Keluhan (Admin only)

+8. User
+    - Show All User (Admin only)
+    - Show One User (Admin only)
+    - Update User (Admin only)
+    - Delete User (Admin only)

+9. RFO Gangguan
+    - Show All RFO Gangguan
+    - Show One RFO Gangguan
+    - Update RFO Gangguan
+    - Search RFO Gangguan

+9. RFO Keluhan
+    - Show All RFO Keluhan
+    - Show One RFO Keluhan
+    - Update RFO Keluhan

 ![ERD](Images/erd.png "ERD")